Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 Real Estate & Housing

-Fleetwood's housing market aligns closely with the broader Surrey average.
+Fleetwood's housing market tracks the broader Surrey average closely, but not exactly: detached and townhomes sit slightly above the Surrey median, while condos come in just below it.
 Detached single-family is the dominant product, & townhomes are the fastest-growing share of new inventory.
 Recent benchmarks:

 • Detached Benchmark: ~$1,652,500.
 Lots range from 1970s-era larger pockets to newer infill, & condition / build era drive most of the price spread within the area.